marvinlabs/customer-area/readme.txt

 = 7.1.5 (2017/02/07) =

+* Fix: default collection view type can now be overridden with a hook
 * Fix: some javascript errors preventing proper license validation in the settings page on some servers

 = 7.1.4 (2017/02/02) =